18 Best Movies About Racism on Netflix (November 2024)

 Societies have been segregating people into boxes based on their physical traits, ancestry, genetics, and social or cultural traits from the beginning of civilization.
 Racism turns out to be a monster destroying innocent lives when one race tries to gain superiority over another.
 Discrimination and prejudice towards people based on their race have led to many bloodbaths, wars, genocides, and other brutalities in and out of history books.
 Films have explored this issue in movies spread over all genres.
 Netflix offers its viewers a collection of some of the best movies that focus on racism and the stories of people who have fought against it.

 An adaptation of the 1982 eponymous play by August Wilson, who based the titular character on real-life African-American blues singer Gertrude “Ma” Rainey, ‘Ma Rainey’s Black Bottom’ is directed by George C. Wolfe.
-Taking place over the course of a single afternoon on July 2, 1927, the film shows the before, during, and aftermath of a recording session in Chicago.
-We get to see Ma Rainey, the musicians, and Rainey’s producer, via a story that showcases the 1920s Jazz movement underscored by the history of racism that the movement imbibes, as well as the personal conflicts between the different characters.
+Throughout a single afternoon on July 2, 1927, the film shows the before, during, and aftermath of a recording session in Chicago.
+We get to see Ma Rainey, the musicians and Rainey’s producer, via a story that showcases the 1920s Jazz movement underscored by the history of racism that the movement imbibes, as well as the personal conflicts between the different characters.
 Nominated for multiple Academy Awards and BAFTAs, among other awards, ‘Ma Rainey’s Black Bottom’ stars Viola Davis, Chadwick Boseman, Colman Domingo, Taylour Paige, Glynn Turman, Jeremy Shamos, and Michael Potts.
 You can watch the film here.

 Alongside Colman Domingo as Bayard Rustin and Aml Ameen as Martin Luther King Jr., the cast includes Jeffrey Wright, Chris Rock, Gus Halper, and Johnny Ramey.
 The film was produced by Higher Ground, which is owned by Barack and Michelle Obama.
 You can watch it here.